Rolls-Royce Pegasus: Background

 The 1957 Defence White Paper, which focused on missiles, and not crewed aircraft – which were declared 'obsolete' - was not good news, because it precluded any future government financial support for development of not already extant crewed combat aircraft.
 This prevented any official financial support for the engine or aircraft from the Ministry of Defence.
-Fortunately, engine development was financially supported to the tune of 75% from the Mutual Weapons Development Program, Verdon Smith of Bristol Siddeley Engines Limited (BSEL), which Bristol Engines had by then become on its merger with Armstrong Siddeley, quickly agreeing to pay the remainder.
+Fortunately, engine development was financially supported to the tune of 75% from the NATO Mutual Weapons Development Program, Verdon Smith of Bristol Siddeley Engines Limited (BSEL), which Bristol Engines had by then become on its merger with Armstrong Siddeley, quickly agreeing to pay the remainder.

 The first prototype engine (one of two BE53/2s built), ran on 2 September 1959 and featured a 2-stage fan and used the Orpheus 6 core.
 Although the fan was overhung, inlet guide vanes were still incorporated.

 The HP spool comprised a 7-stage compressor driven by a single-stage turbine.
 A 2-stage LP turbine drove the fan.
 There was no plenum at fan exit, but 4 thrust-vectoring nozzles were fitted.

 Further development of the engine then proceeded in tandem with the aircraft, the Hawker P.1127.
 The aircraft first flew (tethered hover) on 21 October 1960, powered by the BE53/3 (Pegasus 2).
 Free hover was achieved on 19 November of the same year.
 Transition to wing-borne flight occurred in 1961.
 Later versions of the P.1127 were fitted with the Pegasus 3 and eventually the Pegasus 5.

-The Pegasus 5 was also used in the Kestrel, a refinement of the P.1127, of which nine were built for a Tripartite evaluation exercise.
+The Pegasus 5 was also used in the Kestrel FGA.1, a refinement of the P.1127, of which nine were built for a Tripartite evaluation exercise.
 The Kestrel was subsequently developed into the Harrier combat aircraft.
 By the time the Pegasus 5/2 was built, both the fan and HP compressor had been zero-staged and 2nd stage added to the HP turbine.